By Stephanie Ciccarelli

 One of the tips was to have water close by and the other was to have an apple on hand for yourself each time you record a voiceover.

-To test this theory myself when recording for Episode 6, I kept a freshly sliced Granny Smith apple at my desk and ate a couple of slices before I started recording the intro and news.
+To test this theory myself when recording for a recent podcast, I kept a freshly sliced Granny Smith apple at my desk and ate a couple of slices before I started recording the intro and news.

 Some apples are more acidic than others, and from what I understand, Granny Smith, also known as malus sp., is at or very near the top of the list in that department.